rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Machine learning-based NER models learn to identify entities from annotated training data.

+**Cost Function**: The cost function used is the Conditional Random Fields (CRF) loss, which measures the likelihood of the predicted entity labels given the input features.

 **Example**: Identifying malware names and version numbers in security reports using a trained NER model.

 ##### Deep Learning-Based NER
 **When to Use**: Use deep learning-based NER for high-accuracy entity recognition in large and complex datasets.

 **How It Works**: Deep learning-based NER models, such as BiLSTM-CRF, capture context and dependencies in text for accurate entity recognition.

+**Cost Function**: The cost function used is the Conditional Random Fields (CRF) loss, similar to machine learning-based NER.

 **Example**: Extracting threat actor names and attack techniques from cybersecurity threat intelligence feeds using a deep learning-based NER model.